-It may have a level of water resistance and protect you in a quick shower, but after any length of time you are going to get wet.
+It may have a level of water resistance and protect you in a quick shower, but after any length of time, you will get wet.

-Good quality is more expensive, but in the long run a Gore-Tex or laminate jacket is going to earn it’s worth and keep you warm and dry for many riding miles.
+Good quality is more expensive, but in the long run, a Gore-Tex or laminate jacket will earn its worth and keep you warm and dry for many riding miles.
 Buying cheap generally means buying twice!

 There you have it, the best waterproof motorcycle jackets on the market.